Other articles

 The severity of an actual or potential negative impact is determined by the following characteristics:

-• Scope: the extent of the impact, for example, the number of people affected or the extent of environmental damage.
+• Scope: the extent, e.g. the number of people affected or the extent of environmental damage.

 • Irremediable nature: difficulty in counteracting or repairing the resulting damage.